 2. produce less waste and separate it properly

-Feel free to read the article about the Zero Waste Lifestyle inspire.
+Read the article about the Zero Waste Lifestyle inspire.
 If you like, you can also download for free my Download Zero Waste E-Book "All Arguments Against Zero Waste.

 3. generate energy and heat sustainably

 Around 85 percent of Germany's greenhouse gas emissions are attributable to the conversion of energy sources, e.g. into electricity and heat.₇ Nuclear energy, lignite-fired power plants - far too emission-intensive.
-Fuels such as natural gas, on the other hand, are still lower in emissions.
-But more sustainable is definitely the Power generation through renewable energies and the Heat generation with geothermal energy.
+Fuels such as natural gas, on the other hand, are lower in emissions.
+But more sustainable is definitely Power generation through renewable energies and the Heat generation with geothermal energy.

 4. save electricity and heat

 But what good is environmentally friendly electricity and heat generation if we waste far too much of it?
 That's why another important tip in the fight against air pollution is to consciously save electricity and heat.
 For example, you can already minimize your electricity consumption by using warm Cool meals outside the fridge, not in it can.
 And you can save heat energy by investing in a stronger Thermal insulation of your house.

 For this you are welcome to look at my best tips for saving energy on if you could use some more inspiration.